 If you want to get gym-fit, there are generally only two options.
 The first is to head to your local commercial gym and sign up for a membership.
 That will usually be expensive and will require you to comply with a lot of rules and regulations, not to mention the hassle of getting to the gym every day and the requirement to exercise in public, which not everyone enjoys.

 The alternative is to design and build your own gym.
 That may seem daunting and expensive, but it need not be either.
 With planning and patience, it is possible to put together a gym that is perfectly suited to your needs, enabling you to exercise whenever you want, cutting out all the expense and hassle associated with signing up to a commercial gym.

 The big advantage of designing your gym yourself is that you have a free hand.
-You can choose exactly how it looks, what it features and how it is arranged.
+You can choose exactly how it looks, which home gym equipment for sale you are going to buy, and how it is arranged.
 So this is the time to let your imagination run wild.
 Think about what you would like your gym space to look like, visualise it and then work out how it can be done.
 Whether you want a brightly decorated space or a music system to play your favourite motivational tracks, it really is up to you.